 AstroDMx Capture provides three run modes.
 They are as follows:

-- Number of frames - To capture a specific number of frames
+- Frame Limit - To capture a specific number of frames

 - Time Limit - To capture as many frames as possible until the user specified time has elapsed